karimarous/Getting_started_with_Terraform_and_AWS_FR/lab03/README.md

 2.4 Type "yes"

 # 3. Fix the file main.tf
-3.1 Replace the Name value of the resource aws_instance in main.tf with "karim-instance"
+3.1 Replace the value of the tag Name of the resource aws_instance in main.tf with "karim-instance"

 Note: Replace "karim" with "your_name"